microsoft/vscode-dev-containers/containers/python-3/README.md

 ### Installing Node.js

-Given how frequently Node.js is used for CLIs and front-end code, this container also includes the option to install Node.js.
+Given JavaScript front-end web client code written for use in conjunction with a Python back-end often requires the use of Node.js-based utilities to build, this container also includes `nvm` so that you can easily install Node.js.
 You can change the version of Node.js installed or disable its installation by updating the `args` property in `.devcontainer/devcontainer.json`.

 ```json
 "args": {